ToiletTakos/book-search-engine/README.md

 * cloned and organized starter code
 * Updated Utils/Auth to handle graphQl
 * Updated server/server.js to connect to Apollo server as well as GraphQl
+* Created the typeDefs file for all the query and mutations

 ## Screenshots